jhonnylucius/jhonnylucius/README.md

 <!-- Presentation -->
 <p>
 - 👋 Hi, I’m Luciano Ribeiro<br/>
-- 👀 I'm interested in being a developer<br/>
+- 👀 I am always interested in contributing<br/>
 - 🌱 I'm Software analysis and development<br/>
 - 💞️ travel....music....friends...family<br/>
 - 📫 I hope to learn a lot from you and contribute whenever I have the opportunity, as I'm just starting out. <br/>